Matt2371/DL-reservoir-modeling/README.md

 an LSTM trained given inflows and the day of the year (DOY) as input will respect mass balance by learning storage states in its memory cells.

 ## Source Code
-The source code is organized into the following modules: data, models, and tests.
+The source code is organized into two main modules: data and models.

 ### Data
 1. The data_fetching submodule reads csv data located in data/USBR/Shasta/ (NOT INCLUDED ON GITHUB) and concatenates data from the requested variales, returning